-Where can I get chalk, white-board pens, pens for writing on overhead transparencies, overhead transparencies, yellow pads, letterhead paper, envelopes, staples, notecards, and so on?
+Where can I get chalk, white-board pens, yellow pads, letterhead paper, envelopes, staples, notecards, and so on?

 All of these items are available in the Language Arts Division Office.
 The cupboards are labeled.
 You are supposed to find the items you need yourself.